yegor256/blog/_drafts/_sv.md

 Either it's a cultural thing for the whole of the US or something specific to the West Coast: They don't tend to make long-term, tight connections.
-"Nothing personal, it's strictly business," seems to be the moto of most people there.
-They do business with you, they may invite you to their houses, share a lunch with you, introduce you to the members of their families, and then ... forget your name once the business is over.
+"Nothing personal, it's strictly business," seems to be the motto of most people there.
+They do business with you, they may invite you to their houses, share a lunch with you, introduce you to the members of their families, and then... forget your name once the business is over.
 This attitude may look cold and rude to someone with a sensitive soul, but if you are focused on doing business and making money, you will feel way more comfortable than in, say, Russia.